v-yanakiev/CAF/README.md

 they think is best qualified.
 It's that simple!

 ## How is task-completion verified?
-Every registered user can "announce" pretty much any legal task they want to be fulfilled, including cleaning, washing, walking the dog, and so on.
+Every registered user with an Employer Account can "announce" pretty much any legal task they want to be fulfilled, including cleaning, washing, walking the dog, and so on.